blackadder-git/byui/cse212/4-conclusion.md

 Since even the right structure if implmented poorly can cause performance issues, also ask yourself whether the language you're using has a build in construct or will you need to implement the behavior you require.

-It's hard enough to bring an appliation to life, knowing how to use "**stacks**", "**linked lists**" and "**trees**" gives you three more tools in your programming tool belt and makes it that much easier.
+It's hard enough to bring an appliation to life.
+Knowing how and when to use "**stacks**", "**linked lists**" and "**trees**" makes it that much easier by giving you three more tools for your programming tool belt.

 ## It's Alive!!